bezverec/tif2jp2/README.md

 This converter implements the parameters required by the Czech national standard for archival JPEG2000 masters:
 - ON by default
-- cab be also enforced with flag `--archival-master-ndk` or `--archival`
+- can be also enforced with flag `--archival-master-ndk` or `--archival`
 - not officially validated, tested only on a few samples in a specific workflow (scanner settings, postprocessing)

 | Parameter | Standard | Implemented |